 Site Data: Site and stock information is now defined in a text file named sites.dat.
 The original versions defined this data inside of Python code, which is fine for a programmer, but not so hot for other folks.
 The parser that reads this file is much more forgiving of entry format such as punctuation, capitalization, etc.

-Code Structure: The code structure is similar to the original, but far from the same.
-While implementing changes, the code was restructured and made more modular (to my taste).
-The PocketSense version is not compatible with any other OFX code, and cannot be intermixed.
+Code Structure: The code was restructured and made more modular (to my taste, of course).
+The PocketSense version is not compatible with any other OFX Python code, and cannot be intermixed.

 Continued Enhancements: Since originally posting this work in early 2010, I have continued to fix user-reported issues and add enhancements.
-The revisions page shows a summary of the change history.
+The revisions page shows a summary of the change history, but suffice it to say that there's been a bunch.